indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 ![](images/capture_main_color.png)

+Almost all widgets (buttons, combo boxes, spin boxes etc.) have tool-tips that provide information what the widget does.
+In case of the the numeric values it gives information of the valid range.

 ### Control area
-This the upper left area that consist of several tabs and sub-tabs.
+This is the upper left area that consist of several tabs and sub-tabs.
 This is where all configuration is done and all processes are controlled like guiding, taking exposure etc. It will be described in detail in the following chapters.

 ### Image area
 This is the upper right area of the main window.
 In this area the recently captured image will be displayed.
 It is context dependent.